Secure-Platforms-Lab-W-M/MASC-Artifact/masc/readme.md

 ## Running MASC modules

-Running MASC and its modules is straightforward, but due to anonymizing efforts and associated paths, things may break during the review process.
+Running MASC and its modules is straightforward.

-However, we did our best effort to document the source code and follow proper coding conventions, which should make this somewhat easy to navigate through the source code.
+We did our best effort to document the source code and follow proper coding conventions, which should make this easy to navigate through the source code.

-We will publish the source code of MASC in non-anoymous format after the paper is accepted to help advance the scientific community.

 ## Running MASC modules

 We share sample runtime arguments we used for running MASC modules.

 ### Running MASC Core